-2. Disqualify prospects early, and sell to the top
+2. Disqualify prospects early, then sell to the decision maker

 When selling corporate training to teams, you need to realize that not every prospect will be a good fit.
 That means you can save time and energy by focusing on the right clients, and being willing to let people know if it’s not the right for them.

 Similarly, Marc recommends knowing who you’re speaking with.
-If you’re not speaking with a CEO, Chief Learning Officer or VP of a big organization, you might run into a wall when the non-decision maker can’t move forward with a training purchase.
+If you’re not speaking with a CEO, Chief Learning Officer, or VP of a big organization, you might run into a wall when the non-decision maker can’t move forward with a training purchase.
 Locate the decision maker early on and make sure they are part of the sales process.

 3. Don’t be attached to the sale

-This is a great sales tip, no matter what you’re selling but it applies to selling corporate training too.
+This is a great sales tip, no matter what you’re selling, but it applies to the sales of corporate training too.

 Marc’s advice is to remain unattached to the outcome of your sales efforts.
 When you approach a sales conversation this way, you can give prospects the most honest and useful recommendations, whether that means purchasing your training or not.

-This way, you become a trusted advisor instead of a sales person just out to hawk your product.
+This way, you become a trusted advisor instead of a salesperson just out to hawk your training product.